Refined invariants of finite-dimensional Jacobi algebras: Refined invariants for contractible curves

 The derived equivalence (\ref{VdBequiv}) induces an isomorphism of Grothendieck groups

 between the Grothendieck groups of the category of coherent sheaves supported on $C$ and the category of continuous (i.e. nilpotent) modules for the complete noncommutative crepant resolution $\hat{A}$ of Section \ref{CAsec}, which by the same argument as Proposition \ref{ConAl} (i.e. the results of \cite{To18}) is an analytic Jacobi algebra for some quiver $Q$ with convergent formal potential $W$.
-The identifications with $\mathbb{Z}^2$ are given by taking rank and Euler characteristic of 1-dimensional sheaves, or dimension vectors.
-Then we recover both flavours of cohomological GV invariants via the prescription
+The identifications with $\mathbb{Z}^2$ are given by taking rank and Euler characteristic of 1-dimensional sheaves, and dimension vectors of $\hat{A}$-modules.
+Then we recover both flavours of cohomological Gopakumar--Vafa invariants as the BPS cohomology $\BPS_{\mathbb{C}\{Q,W\},\Phi(r,d)}$ for $d=0,1$.

-Via \cite{To18} for each $\gamma\in\KK(\hat{A}\rmod)$ there is an analytic open neighbourhood of the stack of the nilpotent $\CC Q$-module $0_{\gamma}\in\Msp_{\gamma}(Q)$ for which one may define the function $\Tr(W)$ and take the critical locus, to obtain a stack isomorphic to an analytic open neighbourhood $\Mst$ of the stack of perverse coherent sheaves supported on $C$, inside the stack of all perverse coherent sheaves on $X$.
+Via \cite{To18} for each $\gamma\in\KK(\hat{A}\rmod)$ there is an analytic open neighbourhood of $0_{\gamma}$ in the stack $\mathfrak{M}_{\gamma}(Q)$, for which one may define the function $\Tr(W)$ and take the critical locus, to obtain a stack isomorphic to an analytic open neighbourhood $\Mst$ of the stack of perverse coherent sheaves supported on $C$, inside the stack of all perverse coherent sheaves on $X$.

 Let $\gamma\in\mathbb{N}^2$ be such that $\Phi^{-1}(\gamma)=(a,b)$ with $a\neq 0$.
 Then it follows from \cite[Lem.4.9]{To17} that for $U\subset \Msp_{\gamma}(Q)$ an open neighbourhood of $0_{\gamma}$ on which $\Tr(W)$ is holomorphic, $\phim{\Tr(W)}\IC_U$ is supported at $0_{\gamma}$.
-In particular, $\BPS_{\hat{A},\gamma}$ is well defined for all such $\gamma$.
+In particular, $\BPS_{\mathbb{C}\{Q,W\},\gamma}$ is well defined for all such $\gamma$.

 On the other hand, for $\gamma=\Phi(0,1)$, and $U$ a contractible analytic neighbourhood of $0_{\gamma}\in \Msp_{\gamma}(Q)$ on which $\Tr(W)$ is holomorphic, one can show that $\HO(U, \phim{\Tr(W)}\IC_{U})\cong \HO(\tilde{U},\mathbb{Q})\otimes\LL^{-3/2}$, where $\tilde{U}$ is the neighbourhood of $C$ corresponding to point sheaves for which the semisimplification (as an $A$-module) lies in $U$.
 So in particular, $\HO(U, \phim{\Tr(W)}\IC_{U})\cong \HO(C,\mathbb{Q})\otimes\LL^{-3/2}$ is independent of $U$.
 The Tate twist is given by the dimension of $\tilde{U}$.
 We consider the direct sum across \textit{all} dimension vectors